AhmedIrtija/Web-Crawler/README.md

 ## How to run this code

 * ### Part 1
-    - Open the terminal in the same directory as
+    - Open the terminal in the same directory as dnsReader.py
+    - Then just run ```python dnsReader.py```
+    - This will print all the info about the packages being set to root ip's and tmz.com

+* ### Part 2
+    -